Dhamma Pattana Vipassana Centre

 The Teacher - Mr S.N.
 Goenka

 Mr. S.N.Goenka was born in Mandalay, Myanmar (Burma ) in 1924, in a business family of Indian origin.
 Mr. Goenka was a successful entrepreneur even at a young age, eventually establishing sugar mills, textile factories with more than 1,000 employees and import-export firms with offices around the world.
 He became one of the country’s wealthiest businessmen.
 By the age of 30, he was elected president of the Yangon (formerly Rangoon) Chamber of Commerce, apart from heading many social, educational and cultural organizations.
-Relocating to India, he began teaching Vipassana in 1969, where he regularly spent ten days teaching and twenty days working at his business office in Bombay.
-For many years now he has devoted himself exclusively to teaching and spreading it worldwide.
+Relocating to India, he began teaching Vipassana in 1969, where for a few years, he regularly spent ten days teaching and twenty days working at his business office in Mumbai.
+From 1979 onwards he also started giving courses outside India, notably in Sri Lanka, Thailand, Nepal, France, England, North America, Japan, Australia, and New Zealand.
+All of these countries today have one or more centres.

 Mr. Goenka, who for most of his life worked as a prominent international businessman based in Myanmar and India, was a keynote speaker on the subject of Spirituality In Business at the World Economic Forum in Davos, Switzerland in January, 2000, addressed the World Peace Summit held at the United Nations in August, 2000 and was the keynote speaker at the Spirit in Business Conference ("SiB") held in New York City in April 2002.In April, 2002, Mr. Goenka conducted in the United States, the first 10 day course in Vipassana Meditation especially for business executives and government officials.
 Subsequently courses are being held at various locations around the world.